PATRIC3/p3_docs/docroot/news/2020/20200130-bv-brc-workshop-at-argonne-national-lab.rst

 .. feed-entry::
    :date: 2020-01-30

 The new Bacterial-Viral BRC (BV-BRC), a collaboration between the PATRIC/RAST and IRD/ViPR teams, will be offering a joint bacterial and viral workshop March 23-27, 2020, at Argonne National Laboratory in the suburbs of Chicago, IL.
-The first 2.5 day section will focus on bacterial data and analyses using the PATRIC/RAST system and the second 2.5 day section will focus on viral data and analysis usind the IRD/ViPR systems. **Participants may attend one or both sections.**
+The first 2.5 day section will focus on bacterial data and analyses using the PATRIC/RAST system and the second 2.5 day section will focus on viral data and analysis using the IRD/ViPR systems.
+Participants may attend one or both sections.

 .. cut::